check if a block chooser is empty

 Worked great.
 I checked

-path, since I had set the$contactInfo
+$contactpath, since I had set the$contactInfovariable to get the<content>element.Thanks again!

 3 Posted by Ryan Griffith on 09 Jan, 2014 03:28 PM